psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 >
 > New College, Eastbourne: March 7, 1896.
 >
 > With regard to my first point, as Mr. Hartland questions the competence of the schoolmaster, Rowlands, to give satisfactory evidence, it will be convenient if I state what I believe to be the facts with regard to his position.
 I am obliged, unfortunately, to speak from memory, so I trust Mr. Hartland will be merciful if he finds me tripping.
-Mr. Rowlands's own statements are: (1) that he became schoolmaster at Llandebie in 1852, the year of the Ludlow meeting—if, as I suppose, he was schoolmaster there when Canon Evans wrote, Mr. Owen's recollection seems to be at fault ; (2) that he was in the habit of attending funerals; (3) that he collected for Sir Thomas Phillipps the traditions and customs of the district.
+Mr. Rowlands's own statements are: (1) that he became schoolmaster at Llandebie in 1852, the year of the Ludlow meeting—if, as I suppose, he was schoolmaster there when Canon Evans wrote, Mr. Owen's recollection seems to be at fault; (2) that he was in the habit of attending funerals; (3) that he collected for Sir Thomas Phillipps the traditions and customs of the district.
 He has also, I believe, published a pamphlet on some Welsh archaeological question.
 He was therefore, before Canon Evans applied to him, taking an interest in matters of this sort.

 As to the likelihood that Rowlands would have knowledge of any traditions outside his own village:

-> Of course, if he had no acquaintance with a larger area than the immediate surroundings of Llandebie, his evidence is only valuable for that area ; but Mr. Hartland (ACADEMY, November 9) stated that the ritual was in use "at Llandebie."
-I admit that if Mr. Hartland's assumption as to the extent of Mr. Rowlands's knowledge be correct, the value I attach to his evidence is unwarranted ; but Mr. Hartland must also admit that it is his change of ground which renders it so.
+> Of course, if he had no acquaintance with a larger area than the immediate surroundings of Llandebie, his evidence is only valuable for that area; but Mr. Hartland (ACADEMY, November 9) stated that the ritual was in use "at Llandebie."
+I admit that if Mr. Hartland's assumption as to the extent of Mr. Rowlands's knowledge be correct, the value I attach to his evidence is unwarranted; but Mr. Hartland must also admit that it is his change of ground which renders it so.
 If, however, he was employed by Sir Thomas Phillipps for the purpose stated, I infer that his knowledge extended to more than the immediate surroundings of Llandebie.

 On the matter of "feasts" and his comments on the evolution of certain traditions, Mr Thomas then clarifies his position, attempting this time to lay out his arguments as clearly as an ABC:

 > I offer apologies for not having stated my second point more clearly.
 It is this.
-Mr. Hartland regards Sin-eating as a survival of a specific feast of the kin ; he regards as survivals of Sin-eating customs of eating and drinking at funerals where we find no Sin-eater and no special virtue attributed to the dole.
+Mr. Hartland regards Sin-eating as a survival of a specific feast of the kin; he regards as survivals of Sin-eating customs of eating and drinking at funerals where we find no Sin-eater and no special virtue attributed to the dole.
 I suggest that these customs are allied to Sin-eating in virtue of a common descent from the feast of the kindred, not by direct descent from Sin-eating itself.
 I suppose that the feast of the kindred is now represented by various practices— A, B, C. Evidence shows that these were occasionally associated with or replaced by D. No amount of evidence that A, B, and C were, or are, generally practised will lead to the conclusion that D was prevalent in the area in question.

 Mr Thomas appears weilling to concede certain points, but not the argument: